Climate Action Hackathon

 That was the buzzword for the hackathon carrying a meaning that after all the years of collecting, organizing and storing climate data, it is now time for technology to make use of them and provide cutting edge applications.

-The United Nations Development Programme (UNDP) launched this for the application developers to create new web or mobile applications that give out weather data in areas trying to adapt to climate change in the region.
+The United Nations Development Programme (UNDP) launched this for the application developers to create new web or mobile applications that serves weather data in areas trying to adapt to climate change in the region.

-Under the UNDP programme called Climate Information for Resilient Development in Africa (CIRDA), software developers were invited to Livingstone, Zambia to participate.
+Under the UNDP programme called Climate Information for Resilient Development in Africa (CIRDA), software developers were invited to Livingstone, Zambia to participate in the hackathon.

-The developers formed teams to create prototype mobile and information-system-based applications and technological solutions to share actionable weather and climate information with a variety of stakeholders, sectors and end-users.
+The developers formed teams to create prototypes, mobile and information-system-based applications and technological solutions that shares actionable weather and climate information to a variety of stakeholders, sectors and end-users.

 Other Groups on Action